sruon/captain/README.md

 Dependencies and backend methods **may change without notice** until the project is considered stable.

 ## Q&A
-### What's the point of captures, anyway?
-Captures allow us to understand FFXI official server behavior in various scenario and then to replicate it for emulation purposes.
-For example, we can see the models used by enemies, the abilities they use and where they spawn.

-While captures contain an incredible wealth of information, they are just one of many tools used for emulation as a large part of the game behavior is not directly available in packet form.

-We can see a spell did hit for 500 points of damage, however we cannot _directly_ deduce the various numbers that went into calculating this number.
-Understanding the effect of various factors on calculations require running through specific test cases 1000, if not 10000s of times.

-This framework can help with the collection and aggregation of data in such cases.

 ### Will this ever be available for Windower
 The code was built in a way to make this possible but I cannot realistically commit to supporting two launchers.